HladkyiIvan/Finnair_ML_prediction/README.md

 **ML_model_investigation** notebook contains the process of data investigation, categorical features handling and first-try models.

 **ML_prediction** notebook contains the process of models investigation including the outliers detection models from sklearn and tree-based 2-model architecure.

+**NB: due to data confidentiality we are not allowed to show tables and graphs (cells output are cleared).**